marcin554/NotPomodoroApp/README.md

    ### Good
    -
       As this is my first time using Electron i learned a lot about it.
-The whole process made me understand main - render processes and the quque much more.
+The whole process made me understand main - render processes and the queue much more.
 Put some more time into designing and making it responsive and used some new UI libraries for first time.